Board of Director Biographies

 Phone: (480) 794-6334

 Doris Gray is a senior contract manager for Avnet, Inc. She holds a BA from Duke University and a Juris Doctor from George Washington University Law School.
-Her career has covered the broad spectrum of all areas of contracts: commercial, international, and government (state, local, and federal), including participation in claims before GAO and the Board of Contracts Appeals.
+Her career has covered the broad spectrum of all areas of contracts: commercial, international, and government (state, local, and federal), including participation in claims before the Government Accountability Office and the Board of Contracts Appeals.
 She has been awarded the President’s Award by the sponsors of the Black Engineer of the Year Award, the CEO Award by Motorola, and the 2009 NCMA Outstanding Fellow Award.

 William S. Kaplan, CPCM, Fellow—Director